Why Soviets hated PKM tripod?

 The doctrine for PKM

 Now, all these problems mentioned in the previous paragraph might be true for wartime, after some practical experience is gathered.
-The PK was adapted way before soldiers could get their hands on it in an actual combat.
+The PK was adapted way before soldiers could get their hands on it in actual combat.
 This raises a big question, which I do not have a good answer for.
-Why we see little to know photos or video footage from training exercises, featuring tripods?
+Why do we see little to no photos or video footage from training exercises, featuring tripods?